Ukee Washington: Career

-Career at KYW-TV
+KYW-TV

 Prior to joining KYW-TV in 1986 as a weekend sportscaster, he was a sports anchor at WBBH-TV in Fort Myers, Florida, and at WSB-TV in Atlanta.
 In 1996, he began his co-anchoring duties at KYW on morning newscasts.

 In addition to his daily anchor duties, he provides viewers with "Keepin' It Reel," a special segment of the morning newscast during which he previews one of the week's theatrical releases and interviews the releases' stars and directors.
 Washington also hosted the local teen issues discussion show "Rap Around," which dealt with topics such as race, prom fashions, and having a brother.
 In 2004, he put together a special report on the still controversial Philadelphia Experiment.

-On November 11, 2011, a performance was aired on KYW-TV where Washington joined the Philadelphia Boys Choir & Chorale, of which he is a former member, and the "Facebook Volunteer Choir" at the Zion Baptist Church in north Philadelphia in singing God Bless America, in tribute to America's military veterans.
-He had been asked by the Philadelphia Phillies to sing God Bless America at a seventh-inning stretch at Citizens Bank Park during the 2011 National League Championship Series, but because the Phillies had been eliminated from the playoffs in the previous round by the St. Louis Cardinals (who went on to win the 2011 World Series), he could not perform for the Phillies.
+On November 11, 2011, a performance was aired on KYW-TV in which Washington joined the Philadelphia Boys Choir & Chorale, of which he is a former member, and the Facebook Volunteer Choir at the Zion Baptist Church in north Philadelphia, in singing "God Bless America", in tribute to America's military veterans.
+He had been asked by the Philadelphia Phillies to sing "God Bless America" at a seventh-inning stretch at Citizens Bank Park during the 2011 National League Championship Series, but because the Phillies had been eliminated from the playoffs in the previous round by the St. Louis Cardinals (who went on to win the 2011 World Series), he could not perform for the Phillies.
 Instead, he chose to film a performance for Veterans Day.

 The Broadcast Pioneers of Philadelphia inducted Washington into their Hall of Fame in 2008.

-In 2013 he was inducted into the Delaware Sports Hall of Fame.
+In 2013, he was inducted into the Delaware Sports Hall of Fame.

 Other appearances

-Washington is the second cousin of actor Denzel Washington and has had small parts in such movies as Unbreakable (2000), Signs (2002), Shooter (2007), and the 2004 remake of The Manchurian Candidate.
+Washington is the second cousin of actor Denzel Washington, and has had small parts in such movies as Unbreakable (2000), Signs (2002), Shooter (2007), and the 2004 remake of The Manchurian Candidate.
 He also appeared in The Happening (2008) portraying a television news anchor, his real-life profession.
 He had a minor, non-speaking part in the film Live Free or Die Hard (2007).

-On television, he appeared in an episode of the short-lived CBS drama series Hack and has made four appearances as a co-host of the CBS daytime show The Talk during a week each season where anchors from CBS stations from around the country are invited to be on the show and co-host with the show's regular panelists.
+On television, he appeared in an episode of the short-lived CBS drama series Hack and made four appearances as a co-host of the now-defunct CBS daytime show The Talk during a week each season where anchors from CBS stations from around the country were invited to be on the show and co-host with the show's regular panelists.
 Washington appeared in October 2013, July 2016, April 2019 and May 2020 (the last of which Washington did virtually from his home due to the ongoing COVID-19 pandemic in Philadelphia).